stellarvector/blog/_writeups/2023/ctf101/poster-thief-2.md

 This can be a valid approach in building a website in certain cases.
 But if the developer is not careful, we may be able to make the backend include *any* file on the server's filesystem.

-In linux (which is the OS this challenge is running on, as are most websites) the filesystem can be traversed by using the `./` (current directory) and `../` (parent directory) paths.
+In Linux (which is the OS this challenge is running on, as are most websites), the filesystem can be traversed by using the `./` (current directory) and `../` (parent directory) paths.
 So let's try to include a random file (no guarantee that it exists) at the parent directory: `?page=../test.html`.
 The output is the following: